MicrosoftDocs/sql-docs/docs/2014/tools/configuration-manager/client-protocols-tcp-and-ip-properties-protocol-tab.md

 ms.assetid: d04f1bce-069c-4a02-b561-c87c3282be36
 caps.latest.revision: 24
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Client Protocols - TCP and IP Properties (Protocol Tab)
-  In [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Configuration Manager, use the **Protocol** tab on the **TCP/IP Properties** dialog box to view or specify the following options.
+  In [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager, use the **Protocol** tab on the **TCP/IP Properties** dialog box to view or specify the following options.
 To connect to a different port, type the port number in the **Default Port** box.
 For more information about connection strings, see [Creating a Valid Connection String Using TCP IP](../../../2014/tools/configuration-manager/creating-a-valid-connection-string-using-tcp-ip.md).

 ## Options
  **Default Port**
- Specifies the port that the TCP/IP Net-library will use to attempt to connect to the target instance of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)].
+ Specifies the port that the TCP/IP Net-library will use to attempt to connect to the target instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 The default value port is 1433.

- When connecting to a default instance of [!INCLUDE[ssDE](../../../includes/ssde-md.md)], the client uses this value.
+ When connecting to a default instance of [!INCLUDE[ssDE](../../includes/ssde-md.md)], the client uses this value.
 If a default instance has been configured to listen on a different port, change this value to that port number.

- When connecting to a named instance of [!INCLUDE[ssDE](../../../includes/ssde-md.md)], the client will attempt to obtain the port number from the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Browser Service running on the server computer.
-If the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Browser Service is not running, the port number must be provided through this setting, or as part of the connection string.
+ When connecting to a named instance of [!INCLUDE[ssDE](../../includes/ssde-md.md)], the client will attempt to obtain the port number from the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Browser Service running on the server computer.
+If the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Browser Service is not running, the port number must be provided through this setting, or as part of the connection string.

  **Enabled**
  Possible values are **Yes** and **No**.